IrisChase/IVD/README.md

 This instantiates a single element.

-Suppose you have a model uncreatively called `myModel`:
+Suppose you have a model uncreatively called `my-model`:

-    #an-enumerated-element -> myModel {}
+    #an-enumerated-element -> my-model {}

-This creates a single instance of `an-enumerated-element` for every item in `myModel`.
-A "root" model declares a list of model items.
+This creates a single instance of `an-enumerated-element` for every item in `my-model`.
+A "model" simply declares a list of model items.
 The process of binding elements to model items is known in IVD parlance as "enumeration", as elements are *enumerated* by the model.

 A model item can define strings, integers, trigger slots and states.
 All of which may be used by elements in IVD:

     # -> model-name
     {
-        text: model.theText;
+        text: model.the-text;

-    state model.aState:
+    state model.a-state:
-        width: model.widthForAstate;
+        width: model.width-for-a-state;

     state this.clicked:
-        trigger: model.reactToClick;
+        trigger: model.react-to-click;
     }

+References to the model within an element are prefixed with the keyword `model` and not the model's identifier because it allows you to easily rename the model, use generic models in classes and because I felt like it.

-Values from a model that are used by IVD are always kept in sync.
+Values from a model item that are used by IVD are always kept in sync.
 If the value changes in the model, the change is reflected in the IVD runtime.

 Model states can be manipulated directly by IVD code as well: